aditya01889/ai_dev_workflow/README.md

 # AI Development Workflow

 This project sets up a workflow for developing AI applications using Docker containers and a CI/CD pipeline with Jenkins.
+It includes logging and monitoring using Logstash, Kibana, Prometheus, and Grafana.

 ## Prerequisites

 - Docker
 - Docker Compose
-- Jenkins
-- PowerShell or a Unix-based shell

 ## Setup